Muzaffar-Ahmad10/Final-ECommerce/README.md

 - Links are used for the Facebook business page and Instagram page.
 - All links open in a new tab to ensure the user is not directed away from the business.

+#### Newsletter

+- Promote special offers, sales, or upcoming events.
+- Highlight new products or services to drive sales and engagement.
+- save emails

 ## Lighthouse:
 - Performance, best practices and SEO was tested using Lighthouse.